Alternate Title: Lara Croft: Tomb Raider

 First of all, there's the casting of "Tomb Raider's" leading lady, Lara Croft.
 For years this had been a feverish arena for debate, rumors, and speculation, with several actresses allegedly being signed to the role, including Elizabeth Hurley, Sandra Bullock, Demi Moore, and most recently Catherine Zeta-Jones.
 But it was Angelina Jolie who finally came out on top, and her portrayal of the sassy and sophisticated adventurer is near perfection.
 I applaud any woman who would devote herself to such an aggressive and physically demanding role, and it's Lara's soul and unflinching spirit that alone fuels the "Tomb Raider" mythos.
 But let's get on with the film, shall we?

 The plot revolves around two pieces of a mystical relic that will grant god-like powers to its owner.
 The ancient and mystical order of the Illuminati wants to wield this power, and it just so happens that a certain Ms. Lara Croft has in her possession the key to finding the relics.
-And so the chase is on as Lara and the head baddie, Mr. Powell, travel to Cambodia, Venice, and Iceland to fulfill their quests.
+And so the chase is on as Lara and the head baddie, Mr. Powell, travel to Cambodia, Venice, and Siberia to fulfill their quests.
 Naturally, Ms. Croft gets the upper hand and saves the world from annihilation at the hands of the power-mad Powell.

 Surprisingly, it doesn't suck.
 Although overly simplistic, it's consistently entertaining and full of attractive eye candy.
 Although I would have handled the material much differently, the film remains true to the spirit of the games and the legend of Lara Croft hasn't been harmed or compromised in any way - a considerable achievement considering how many other comic book and video game adaptations have been so badly mishandled.
 Angelina Jolie does a splendid job with the material and captures all the nuances of the character.
 She's smart, she's sexy, and she's tough, and she knows it. (and I love that thing she does with her eyebrow!)
 Unfortunately, and not surprisingly, the film spends way too much effort drawing attention to Lara Croft's prominent chest, which sadly cheapens the overall presentation.
 Additionally, her breasts look laughably fake, and I'd hate to see what kind of harness Ms. Jolie had to wear to provide the shape and support for those suckers.